-Here is a summary of the people who write technical documents or provide technical services for our clients.
+Here is a summary of the technical writers and people who provide other technical services for clients.
 Click a name for the writer's background.

 Forrest Warthman is the founder of Warthman Associates, and he continues to lead writing projects as a principal writer, editor, and project manager.
 He has personally written many of the documents listed on the projects page.